German court acquits ex-Deutsche Bank bosses of fraud charges | DW | 31.10.2019

 Media mogul Leo Kirch, who owned Kirch group and who died in 2012, brought the original claim against the three bankers 17 years ago.

-He accused Breuer of deliberately causing the bankruptcy of his firm in 2002, following a targetted interview.
+He accused Breuer of deliberately causing the bankruptcy of his firm in 2002, following a targetted television interview where Breuer made statements about Kirch group's creditworthiness.

 Kirch media group had requested more than €2 million ($2.2 million) in damages.
 Deutsche Bank eventually settled out of court for €925 million.